Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
-  -w, --warning WARN    WARN threshold for CPU and memory usage, as a Nagios
+  -w, --warning WARN    WARN threshold for CPU usage, as a Nagios range in
-                        range in percent.
+                        percent.
 Off by default, because a controller under load is doing its job; set it once you know what your array normally sits at.
-Example: `--warning=80` --warning-temperature WARN_TEMPERATURE
+Example: `--warning=80` --warning-mem WARN_MEM
+                        WARN threshold for memory usage, as a Nagios range in percent.
+Off by default, because a controller keeps its memory well filled in normal operation; the vendor's own example of a healthy controller reports 96%.
+Set it once you know what your array normally sits at.
+Example: `--warning-mem=97` --warning-temperature WARN_TEMPERATURE
                         WARN threshold in degrees Celsius.
 Off by default, because a healthy operating temperature depends on the